elementor/elementor-developers-docs/src/managers/registering-controls.md

 # Registering Controls

 When you create new [Elementor controls](/controls/) you must register them.
-This is done by hooking to the `elementor/controls/controls_registered` action hook.
+This is done by hooking to the registration hook in the controls manager and passing a new control instance.

 ## Registering New Controls